 The American brand has recently started selling a couple of new aviation-inspired chronographs.
 One of them is named Luminox F-22 Raptor and the other (we’ll get to it later) the Luminox F35 Lightning II.
 Being, in fact, updated versions of existing models, they feature more prominent titanium cases covered with stealthy matte black DLC treatment.
 As usual, both feature a set of signature ever-glowing tubes filled with T25 tritium radioactive gas.

-The Luminox Field Automatic 1800 Series finally offers you a pair of military-styled watches that combine their proprietary LLT self-illuminating technology and the amazing presence of a mechanical automatic movement.
-Just as their quartz-powered siblings, the mechanically animated models are offered in two case sizes that range from modest 43 mm to gargantuan 48 millimeters in diameter.
+The Luminox Field Automatic 1800 Series finally offers you a pair of military-style watches that combine their proprietary LLT self-illuminating technology and the amazing presence of a mechanical automatic movement.
+Just as their quartz-powered siblings, this collection comes in two case sizes that range from modest 43 mm to gargantuan 48 millimeters in diameter.

 The new Luminox BlackOut SEAL diving companion combines rugged military styling with tritium lighting and really low price.
 Finally offered in a black-on-black guise, it may be perfect both for a person interested in a “stealthy” look, and a member of the law enforcement/military community who plans to wear the piece with a black tactical vest and night vision goggles rather than with a pair of trendy blue jeans.